EN 简体中文

 • Easy to use

-• all commands are available directly from the windows explorer.
+• all commands are available directly from the Windows Explorer.

 • only commands that make sense for the selected file/folder are shown.
 You won't see any commands that you can't use in your situation.